rubenhortas/rubenhortas.github.io/_posts/2023-03-03-overthewire-krypton-level-6-lfsr.md

    | AAAAAAAAAAAAAAAAAAAAAAAAAAAAAA | EICTDGYIYZKTHNSIRFXYCPFUEOCKRN |
    | BBBBBBBBBBBBBBBBBBBBBBBBBBBBBB | FJDUEHZJZALUIOTJSGYZDQGVFPDLSO |
    | CCCCCCCCCCCCCCCCCCCCCCCCCCCCCC | GKEVFIAKABMVJPUKTHZAERHWGQEMTP |

+   At this point I think the LFSR isn't well tapped and it's not giving a maximum cycle and period.
 * The ciphertext has the same length than the plaintext → Our ciphertext has 15 characters, so we need, at least, a 15 characters key.

 The first thing is to get the keys for our three ciphers and compare if they are the same.